ochafik/scalight/README.md

 In a nutshell
 =============

-**If Java is JVM's assembler, Scala is it's C++, and Scalight aims at being its C language.**
+**If Java is JVM's assembler and Scala is it's C++, then Scalight aims at becoming its embedded C language.**

 The goal of Scalight is to provide a minimalistic subset of the Scala language with virtually no runtime dependency on Scala-the-library (let's say less than 100kB of runtime dependencies as a first goal).

-Of course, this means getting a language that's close to Scala by the syntax but closer to raw Java by the power (still a few times more concise than Java, though).
+Of course, this means getting a language that's close to Scala by the syntax but closer to raw Java by the power (hopefully still much more concise than Java, though).

 Rationale
 =========